Think You Or Your Child Has ADHD? How A Screening Test Can Help

 Early detection can help a person with ADHD learn coping techniques they can utilize in scholastic and social settings.
 An individual who is treated from a young age may avoid self-esteem concerns and elevated stress levels, which have been linked to undiagnosed ADHD.
 And as the individual transitions into adulthood, understanding how specific symptoms affect day-to-day life can help them better organize their life and manage tasks.
 Below, we’re going to discuss how you can evaluate yourself or your child to increase the chances of early detection.

 There are many valuable resources available to you when you want to better understand the likelihood that you or your child is living with ADHD.
-It is important to remember, though, that these self-evaluations are not meant to diagnose you, only to give you a better idea of whether your symptoms might signal the existence of the disorder.
+It is important to remember, though, that a single test or self-evaluation is not meant to diagnose you, only to give you a better idea of whether your symptoms might signal the existence of the disorder.

 When searching online for ADHD self-assessments, look for those provided by reputable sites and adapted from accepted screening resources (e.g., the DSM, the ASRS).
 Often this information will be cited at the beginning or end of the evaluation.
 While you can often receive a score, or tally a score yourself, for these evaluations, a healthcare professional will usually be able to interpret the results in a more comprehensive manner.

 If a screening test indicates that you or your child may be living with ADHD, or you otherwise believe it is a possibility, it is suggested that you make an appointment with a medical or mental health professional.
-They can review the results of the self-assessment and conduct evaluations of their own, including a physical examination, a medical history review, and hearing and vision tests.
-This will help them eliminate other possible causes and better determine whether a diagnosis is necessary.
+Your child’s doctor can review the results of the self-assessment and conduct evaluations of their own, including a physical examination, a medical history review, and hearing and vision tests.
+This will help them eliminate other possible causes with similar symptoms and better diagnose ADHD.

-It can also help to talk to teachers, relatives, and other people who may have spent a lot of time with your child.
-They can provide insights into behavior that may signal the existence of ADHD.
+It can also help to talk to teachers, relatives, and other people who may have firsthand knowledge of how your child acts during play activities, class time, and leisure activities.
+They can provide insights into behavior, such as trouble organizing tasks, struggling to remain seated at school, or avoiding peers during other activities, that may signal the existence of ADHD.
 Researching information on ADHD from reputable sources can also help you learn more about the disorder and how it can manifest.

 While ADHD can present significant challenges in life, it is also a treatable disorder.
 If you or your child is diagnosed with ADHD, there are several treatment methods that can help you address the symptoms and live a productive, happy life.